syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

 The default value for PortConstraints property is Inherit.

-The following code example illustrates how to set the PortConstraints property for a Node Port in SfDiagram:
+The following code example illustrates how to set the PortConstraints property for a Node Port in the SfDiagram:

 [C#]